ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    *  Expand paragraph noting this document does not make requirements about presence of glue in zones.

+   From -05 to -06:

+   *  More instances of rephrasing "in-domain glue" as "glue for in- domain name servers" (and for sibling glue).

 9. Normative References

    [RFC1034]  Mockapetris, P., "Domain names - concepts and facilities",